ln Command in Linux: Create Symbolic Links

 The l character is a file type flag that represents a symbolic link.
 The -> symbol shows the file the symlink points to.

-The command for creating a symbolic link to a directory is the same as when creating a symbolic link to a file.
+The command for creating a symbolic link to a directory is the same as for creating a symbolic link to a file.
 Specify the directory name as the first parameter and the symlink as the second parameter.

 For example, if you want to create a symbolic link from the /mnt/my_drive/movies directory to the ~/my_movies directory you would run: